Bungay High School

 Bungay High School is a mixed-sex secondary school with academy status in the town of Bungay in the north of the English county of Suffolk.
 It caters for pupils aged 11 to 18.
 The school was founded by Lionel Throckmorton (or Throkmorton) as Bungay Grammar School in 1565 and became Bungay High School in 1974.
 It occupies a site on the Queen's Road site to the south of the town centre.

-The school operates a sixth form on the site of the high school.
-This caters for post-16 students, including offering a range of vocational and academic qualification.
+The school operates a sixth form on the site of the high school, offering a range of vocational and academic qualifications for post-16 students.
+The sixth form suspended admissions for September 2025 and currently only operates for year 13 pupils.
+The East Anglian schools trust states they are in the consultation process of closing the sixth form from September 2026, after low numbers of applications.

 The school also operated North Suffolk Skills Academy in Halesworth, 9 mi south of Bungay.
 This closed in August 2017 due to the lack of funding.

 In 2021, the school was awarded an Ofsted inspection rating of "good".